Graphs list is empty

 Usage: GRAPH.COPY <src> <dest>

-The GRAPH.COPY command creates a copy of a graph while leaving the source graph fully accessible.
+The GRAPH.COPY command creates a copy of a graph, while the copy is performed the src graph is fully accessible.

 Example: